 Scholarship fund recognizes local students' academic achievements and community engagement

 Business leader and former University of Massachusetts Board of Trustees Chairman James Karam and his wife, Janis Karam, established the James J. Karam Scholarship Fund in 2013 to recognize distinguished SouthCoast students.
+Jim’s daughter, Alyssa Karam, has been actively involved in the process and will lead this initiative in the decades to follow.

 This year’s scholarship recipients are:

 Originally from Fall River, James Karam graduated from UMass Dartmouth in 1971 before becoming the President and founder of First Bristol Corporation in 1975.
-First Bristol Corporation has developed retail shopping centers, hotels and office buildings throughout southern New England.
+First Bristol Corporation has developed retail shopping centers, hotels, and office buildings throughout southern New England.
 In addition, Mr. Karam co-owns the WSAR and WHTB radio stations.

 For 10 years, Mr. Karam served on the University of Massachusetts Board of Trustees, including four years as Chairman.
 During his time on the Board, Mr. Karam played a leading role in initiating a multi-billion-dollar capital plan across all five UMass campuses and the creation of the University of Massachusetts School of Law.